If you’re looking for some last-minute suggestions of where to spend Chinese New Year, 2023, keep reading for our top picks

 The U.S.A’s largest celebration for Chinese New Year: San Francisco

-The biggest celebration in the U.S.A for Chinese New Year, San Francisco goes all out for the Spring Festival with two major events.
-Both held in Chinatown in San Francisco, the Flower Fair and Chinatown Community Street Fair involve calligraphy, kite making, and puppet shows for some family-friendly fun.
-The parade is a unique, illuminated event in the evening, and is a sight to behold.
-Once the festivities have died down, consider a family trip to this unusual cottage rental with views of the bay.
+The biggest celebration in the U.S.A for Chinese New Year is in San Francisco and goes all out for the Spring Festival with two major events.
+Both held in Chinatown in San Francisco, the Flower Fair and Chinatown Community Street Fair, which have calligraphy activities, kite making, and puppet shows for some family-friendly fun.
+The parade is a unique, light show in the evening, and is a sight to behold.
+Once the festivities have died down, consider a family trip to this unique cottage rental with views of the bay.

 Experience the lunar new year with a New York parade